dvit0/dennishilgert-apollo/docs/process-flows.md

 # System process flows

-The following images show the internal process flows of the main functions of the Apollo platform.
+The following images show the internal process flows for the main functions of the Apollo platform.

 ### Function creation or update